dremio/gandiva/README.md

 ### Performance

-To validate the techniques, we did a performance test with DremIO software using two alternative techniques of code generation : using Java code generation vs gandiva.
+To validate the techniques, we did a performance test with Dremio software using two alternative techniques of code generation : using Java code generation vs gandiva.

 Two simple expressions were selected and the expression evaluation time alone was compared to process a json file having a